Kadarius Toney Player Prop Bets for NFL Week 6 | New York vs. Los Angeles 10/17/2021

 Matchup vs. Los Angeles

-- The 294.2 passing yards the Rams yield per game makes them the NFL's 25th-ranked pass defense this season.
+- The Rams are giving up 294.2 passing yards per game this season, the NFL's 25th-ranked pass defense.

-- The Rams' defense is fifth in the NFL, giving up 1.2 passing touchdowns per game.
+- With six passing TDs conceded this season, the Rams defense is ranked fifth in the league.

 Recent Performances

-- In last week's matchup with the Cowboys, Toney caught 10 passes for 189 yards (18.9 yards per catch) while being targeted 13 times.
+- In last week's game against the Cowboys, Toney was targeted 13 times and racked up 10 catches for 189 yards (18.9 yards per catch).

-- Toney's over his last three games stat line reveals 18 catches for 283 yards.
-He averaged 94.3 yards per game, and was targeted 25 times.
+- Toney has collected 283 receiving yards (94.3 per game), hauling in 18 balls on 25 targets in his last three games.

 Toney's New York Teammates